 Coping and support

-It can be difficult to have a child who has problems communicating.
+It can be hard to have a child who has problems communicating.
 There are a number of support groups available for parents of children with childhood apraxia of speech.
-Support groups may offer a place for you to find people who understand your situation and who can share similar experiences.
+Support groups may offer a place for you to find people who understand what you're going through and who can share similar experiences.

 To learn about support groups in your area, see the Apraxia Kids website.